How to Grow Lettuce

 Days to Maturity: 40 to 65

-Cultural Information: The most difficult part of growing lettuce is choosing from the different types: butterhead, crisphead, looseleaf and Romaine.
+The most difficult part when you grow lettuce is choosing from the different types: butterhead, crisphead, looseleaf and Romaine.
 Then trying to choose from the amazing selection of cultivars available.
 Plants require regular watering and prefer the cooler temperatures of spring and fall.
 They will bolt to seed when summer temperatures rise, causing the leaves to turn bitter.

 Birds think lettuce leaves are delicious.
 If they are a problem in your garden, cover the bed with netting to protect the plants.